UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 Name: fat, dtype: int64
 ```

-Notice how each row has changed in value.
-Notice that for operations on
+See how each row has changed in value?
+When we do any type of operations
-columns, we use single square brackets.
+on columns, we use single square brackets.

 Notes: Script here